Newspaper Terms

 flush left - every line is set next to the left margin.

-flag(s) - the newspaper’s name (logo) on the front page; the name of other pages and/or sections of the newspaper, appearing at the top of pages and sections, such as Classifieds, Sports, Opinion, etc.,
+flag(s) - the newspaper’s name (logo) on the front page; the name of other pages and/or sections of the newspaper, appearing at the top of pages and sections, such as Classifieds, Sports, Opinion, etc., to help direct readers to content.

 follow-up story - a story that adds more information to one already printed.